Miles M.52: Early development

-This further advanced model of the engine, intended to power a fully supersonic version of the aircraft, was partially achieved by the incorporation of a reheat jetpipe – also known as an afterburner.
-Extra fuel was to be burned in the tailpipe to avoid overheating the turbine blades, making use of unused oxygen present in the exhaust.
-To supply more air to the afterburner than could move through the fairly small engine, an augmentor fan powered by the engine was to be fitted behind the engine to draw air around the engine via ducts.
+The extra thrust required for a fully supersonic version of the aircraft, would come from more airflow from an augmentor fan drawing air around the engine through a bypass duct and combustion of fuel in the bypass air behind the fan.
 These changes were estimated to provide an additional 1,620 lb of thrust at 36,000 ft and 500 mph.
 Much greater thrust gains were believed to be available at speeds in excess of 500 mph.

 The M.52's design underwent many changes during development due to the uncertain nature of the task.
 The overseeing committee was concerned that the biconvex wing would not give sufficient altitude for testing the aircraft in a dive.
 The thin wing could have been made thicker if required, or a section added to increase the wing span.
 As the project progressed, an increase in total weight led to concerns that power would be insufficient; thus, the adoption of rocket assistance or extra fuel tanks were considered.
 Another proposed measure was that the M.52 be adapted to become a parasite aircraft, launching at high altitude from beneath a large bomber serving as a mother ship.
 The calculated landing speed of 160 to 170 mph (comparable with modern fighters but high for that time) combined with its relatively small undercarriage track was another concern; however, this arrangement was accepted.

 Design

 In order to achieve what was at the time previously unachievable speeds a very high number of advanced features were incorporated into the design of the M.52; many of these were the result of detailed study and acquired knowledge of supersonic aerodynamics.
 Wood summarises the qualities of the M.52's design as possessing "all the ingredients of a high-performance aircraft of the late fifties and even some of the early sixties".

 The fuselage of the M.52 was cylindrical and, like the rest of the aircraft, was constructed of high tensile steel with light alloy covering.
-The fuselage had the minimum cross-section allowable around the engine with fuel tanks in a saddle-like arrangement over the upper area around it.
+The fuselage had a 5 foot diameter with an annular fuel tank around the engine.
 The engine was positioned with its centre of gravity close to that of the airframe and the wings were attached to the main structure just aft of the engine.
-The use of a shock cone in the nose was another key design choice; the inlet cone slowed incoming air to the necessary subsonic speed, but with lower losses than a subsonic aircraft pitot intake.
+The use of a shock cone in the nose was another key design choice; the conical shockwave from the pointed nose produced a lower loss in ram pressure for the engine than a supersonic aircraft pitot intake.
 A retractable tricycle undercarriage was used.
 The nose wheel was positioned between the pilot's feet and the main wheels were accommodated within the fuselage, folding out under the wings when deployed.